FrancisMudavanhu/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── LICENSE
     ├── README.md                    <- The top-level README for developers using this project.
-    ├── conf
-    │   ├── base                     <- Space for shared configurations like parameters │   └── local                    <- Space for local configurations, usually credentials │
+    │
     ├── data
     │   ├── external                 <- Data from third party sources.